Data Obsolescence Detection in the Light of Newly Acquired Valid Observations: Formal background

-In order to simplify, we assume that $\textbf{OBS}$ is initially consistent, i.e. it does not contain contradictory observations until the acquisition of $o_{new}$ --or in other words $\textbf{OBS'}$ is consistent.
+In order to simplify, we assume that $\textbf{OBS}$ is initially consistent, i.e. it does not contain contradictory observations until the acquisition of $o_{new}$ — or $\textbf{OBS'}$ is consistent.
 We assume also that newly acquired observations are reliable and consistent with each other.